maxfirmbach/dune-elastodynamics/README.md

 can be solved directly.

+Explicit Runge-Kutta-Nyström methods with fixed timestep size:

+- `Nyström4`:
+- `Nyström5`:

+Explicit Runge-Kutta-Nyström methods with adaptive timestepping:

+- `BettisRKN45`:
+- `DPRKN64`:
+- `DPRKN86`:

-A popular approach in structural dynamics is the family of Newmark methods.
+A popular approach in structural dynamics is the family of Newmark methods:

--`Störmer's rule`:
--`Fox-Goodwin`:
--`Linear acceleration`:
--`Constant acceleration`:
+- `Stoermer`:
+- `FoxGoodwin`:
+- `LinearAcceleration`:
+- `ConstantAcceleration`: